← Back to Blog

 The Decade That QQQ Lost

 The current narrative — “QQQ always outperforms” — is recency bias at work.
-Let me take you back to 2000-2010, often called the “lost decade” for US stocks.
+Consider 2000-2010, often called the “lost decade” for US stocks.

 Period (2000-2010)S&P 500 Total ReturnNasdaq-100 Total Return